rhysstever/Eona/Campaigns/Whispers In Opira/DM Notes - NOT FOR PLAYERS/Campaign Ideas.md

 # PLAYERS, DO NOT READ THIS
 ---

----
-# PLAYERS, DO NOT READ THIS
----

----
-# PLAYERS, DO NOT READ THIS
----

----
-# PLAYERS, DO NOT READ THIS
----

----
-# PLAYERS, DO NOT READ THIS
----

----
-# PLAYERS, DO NOT READ THIS
----

----
-# PLAYERS, DO NOT READ THIS
----

 ## The Meeting of the Five Nations
 - Representatives from each 5 nations gather in [[Opira]] to discuss planning the Opirian Canal
 	- Possible/specifc investments from the other 4 nations